jtaylor351/wheres-my-stuff-web/README.md

 ------
 - Ability to post lost and found items for other users to see
 - Ability to post doantion requests and ability to offer donations for other users
-- Login using
-- Adds a Teaching Assistant (TA) role so that TAs can help manage courses by creating questions and question sets
-- Statistics at the course, lecture, and user level

 Known Issues:
 -------